 1. Uneven difficulty on the whole

-With the open world format comes the very real possibility of stumbling into hazards you can't yet handle, and while most games take steps to discourage the player from venturing there (or at the very least have a quicksave/load feature so the player can quickly undo their mistake), Nintendo doesn't seem to have made much of an effort to even warn the player of a potential danger beyond their league.
+With the open world format comes the very real possibility of stumbling into hazards you can't yet handle, and while most games take steps to balance enemy encounters to their current strength level or at least discourage the player from venturing there (or at the very least have a quicksave/load feature so the player can quickly undo their mistake), Nintendo doesn't seem to have made much of an effort to even caution the player of a potential danger beyond their league.
 Hopping over one innocuous hill or bridge can easily put you in the sights of enemies who can one-shot you at your current level, and there is no indication of this beforehand - not even a visual cue that they're far stronger than similar looking enemies you've already fought.
 This can be quite frustrating at times, especially since those similar looking enemies often have hundreds of HP apiece, and when paired with the breakable weapons in the game (more on that below), you can very easily burn through your entire stock of weapons trying to defeat just one of them and leave yourself defenseless against any later obstacles that may pop up.
 Retreat often isn't an option either, as the AI in the game is such that foes will immediately gang up on you, attacking from all sides at once, and your extremely limited stamina bar doesn't give you many options in the way of retreat if you're not at a cliff's edge or near a steep hill you can slide down to get away.

 2. Breakable equipment